 The Games themselves are a meeting point, a celebration, a discovery, an experience.
 The opportunity for the children from different backgrounds to indulge in 10 of the country’s most popular sporting disciplines: athletics, basketball, cycling, football, field hockey, judo, swimming, tennis, jogging and cycle rides.

-Dialogic assists the Urban Youth Games in their communication programmes, more specifically to the press and other media.
+Dialogic assisted the Urban Youth Games in their communication programmes, more specifically to the press and other media.